ibm-cloud-architecture/refarch-cloudnative-wfd/local_readme.md

 [INFO] ------------------------------------------------------------------------
 ```

+For **refarch-cloudnative-wfd-ui**, just press Ctrl+C, if you want to stop the application.

 ## Automation

 In this section, we present two scripts for running all the Java MicroProfile What's For Dinner application's microservices at once on an automated fashion for those who do not want to go through each of the steps above manually.
 We also present a script for stopping all these microservices at once.